rust-lang/book/nostarch/chapter09.md

 So how do you decide when you should call `panic!` and when you should return `Result`?
 When code panics, there’s no way to recover.
-You could call `panic!` for any error situation, whether there’s a possible way to recover or not, but then you’re making the decision on behalf of the code calling your code that a situation is unrecoverable.
-When you choose to return a `Result` value, you give the calling code options rather than making the decision for it.
+You could call `panic!` for any error situation, whether there’s a possible way to recover or not, but then you’re making the decision that a situation is unrecoverable on behalf of the calling code.
+When you choose to return a `Result` value, you give the calling code options.
 The calling code could choose to attempt to recover in a way that’s appropriate for its situation, or it could decide that an `Err` value in this case is unrecoverable, so it can call `panic!` and turn your recoverable error into an unrecoverable one.
 Therefore, returning `Result` is a good default choice when you’re defining a function that might fail.

-In rare situations, it’s more appropriate to write code that panics instead of returning a `Result`.
-Let’s explore why it’s appropriate to panic in examples, prototype code, and tests.
-Then we’ll discuss situations in which the compiler can’t tell that failure is impossible, but you as a human can.
+In situations such as examples, prototype code, and tests, it’s more appropriate to write code that panics instead of returning a `Result`.
+Let’s explore why, then discuss situations in which the compiler can’t tell that failure is impossible, but you as a human can.
 The chapter will conclude with some general guidelines on how to decide whether to panic in library code.

 ### Examples, Prototype Code, and Tests

-When you’re writing an example to illustrate some concept, having robust error-handling code in the example as well can make the example less clear.
+When you’re writing an example to illustrate some concept, also including robust error-handling code can make the example less clear.
 In examples, it’s understood that a call to a method like `unwrap` that could panic is meant as a placeholder for the way you’d want your application to handle errors, which can differ based on what the rest of your code is doing.